Three Approaches to Content Collection

-Over the course of the week, we were immersed in the community and activities at the school, including smoking sturgeon and beaver, a fish fry, maple syrup tapping, and a community meeting about land.
-We recorded four sessions where community Elders and other Knowledge Keepers came into the school and taught the learners various topics, like hunting, land loss, treaties, identity, and culture.
-We also sifted through boxes of photos of land-based activities from Debbie and scanned them digitally.
-We also photographed other aspects of the community, such as the lake, forest, and Pow Wow grounds.
-At the end of the week, we left with over 200 GB of images and video recordings to create resource kits that will help preserve and share the culture, traditions, and community members of Lac La Croix.
+Over the week, the community and activities at the school immersed us, including smoking sturgeon and beaver, a fish fry, maple syrup tapping, and a community meeting about land.
+We recorded four sessions with community Elders and other Knowledge Keepers.
+They came to the school and taught the learners various topics, like hunting, land loss, treaties, identity, and culture.
+The team also sifted through boxes of photos of land-based activities from Debbie and scanned them digitally.
+We photographed other aspects of the community, such as the lake, forest, and Pow Wow grounds.
+Our team left with over 200 GB of images and video recordings at the end of the week.
+We will use them to create resource kits to help preserve and share the culture, traditions, and community members of Lac La Croix.

 As you’ve read, our collaborative approach to content creation is highly personalized and varied from community to community.
 It allows us to meet the community’s unique needs, and it certainly keeps my job interesting.

 If you would like to talk with us about collaborating on content creation for your school or community, don’t hesitate to contact us at 1-888-844-9022 or firstname.lastname@example.org.